 You might be wondering about that distance between bodies, r.
 In the case of the Earth, which you are currently stationed on, are you not simply zero distance away?
 Well, not really.

 As indicated in the figure above, we measure the distance between bodies as the distance between the center of mass of each body.
-This is because each body is composed of billions of tiny particles, and while the law of gravitation applies to each and every one on an individual basis, we can assess the net force collectively using the center of mass approach.
+This is because each body is composed of billions of tiny particles, and while the law of gravitation applies to each and every one of these particles on an individual basis, we can assess the net force collectively using the center of mass approach.
 Taking the Earth as a spherical body with a radially symmetric density variation (good assumption), the center of mass of the Earth coincides with its geometric center.
 So, for any body on or near the surface of the Earth, we say its radial distance away is one Earth radius (R = 6,378,000 m).

 We see then that the gravitational force that the Earth exerts on any body that sits atop its surface is given by